Image Credits: Flipser/shutterstock.com

 Hall Effect VSS

 Figure 2.
-Mechanism of a Hall Effect speed sensor.
+The mechanism of a Hall Effect speed sensor

 Reed Switch-Type VSS